All Episodes

 That's a positive sign that layoffs are slowing.

-Just two weeks ago they had the unexpected news that it was worse than they thought, and there was no indication that the economy was.
+Just two weeks ago, they had the unexpected news that it was worse than they thought, and there was no indication that the economy was, it poured cold water on their belief that there was a recovery.

-It is the same drivel.
+I mean, every week, it is the same drivel.

-It's the same bill.
+It's the same bilge.

-Last week's already high new claims, new claims number was revised upward by another 3,000 claims.
+Now, for the record, and this happens every week, last week's already high new claims, new claims number, was revised upward by another 3,000 claims.

 Last week, the report on Thursday of last week was 427,000 applications.